 To avoid clutter, typically only one function bubble is shown per higher level functional group on each node.
 If only a subset of functionality is deployed, then the deployed sub-functions are listed in the text within the bubble.

 For clarity, only those logical interfaces between functions exposed to physical node boundaries are shown on the diagrams.
 Logical interfaces between functions deployed on the same node may also exist, consistent with the Functional View.
-Where a logical interface crosses a node without terminating at a function deployed there, this indicates that the physical communication path is routed through that node.
+Where a logical interface crosses a node without terminating at a function deployed there, this indicates that the physical communication path is routed through that node, but that it is opaque to the node because the node only looks at the data link, or network layer and not the contents of those protocol data units.

 Implementation View Notation